buttburger1/WoW-1.12.1-ESP-Hack/README.md

 # WoW-1.12.1-ESP-Hack

-ESP dll and Injector with extra functionality that are entirely optional!
+ESP DLL and Injector with extra functionality that are entirely optional!

-Built on VS2012, program uses DirectX 9 SDK libraries (Older stuff moved to old branch)
+Built on VS2012.
+DLL uses DirectX 9 SDK libraries.
+Injector mostly Winapi (Older stuff moved to old branch)

 June/20/2022 - dxdll12
 -Added combat bot scripting that can be changed with just a text editor!